$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Training from upscaled initialization

 \section{Training from upscaled initialization}

-The previous sections focused on widening procedures that obtain \emph{equivalent} models, retaining the knowledge learned by narrower models.
-To upscale---i.e., to initialize training of a wider model from an existing narrow model---we apply such a widening procedure and then inject noise to allow further training to exploit the widened model's additional capacity.
+The previous sections focused on constructing an equivalent wider model that retains the knowledge learned by the narrower base model, which we call \emph{widening}.
+To \emph{upscale}---i.e., to initialize training of a wider model from an existing narrow model---we apply such a widening procedure and then inject a small symmetry-breaking noise into the parameters.
+Without noise, the duplicated weights remain identical throughout training and the widened model cannot exploit its extra capacity; injecting noise perturbs the parameters away from this lower-dimensional subspace, potentially increasing the initialization loss but unlocking the additional capacity of the wider model.
 This raises two practical questions: how much noise to add, and which hyperparameters (particularly the learning rate) to use when training the upscaled model.
-Naive tuning of these choices can be inefficient.
-Next, we detail our upscaling algorithm, and then present a principled method for selecting the noise level and learning rate.